 There have and continues to be, concerns being raised about potential contaminated plasterboard on the market, in particular it is claimed for boards made in or made from Gypsum sourced from China.

 There had been claims that during the boom in the 2004/06 period, Gypsum was in short supply and China filled the gap with providing material and end product.
 These claims appear to have been raised mainly in the USA with little evidence of its occurrence in the UK or Europe generally.

 Whilst the original claims were raised around 2006, there are still concerns being made presently, which include issues such as bad odours and very early deterioration of most metals in contact with the board.

-Risk Management Surveyors need to be careful and mindful of potential issues with any products used in construction, particularly those that use materials that are essentially mined/quarried.
+There is a need to be careful and mindful of potential issues with any products used in construction, particularly those that use materials that are essentially mined/quarried.